PetTutor/PetTutor-Mini-Parts/README.md

 - Requests for additional public-facing parts

 Please submit a pull request or open an issue if you’d like to contribute!
+## Other resources and contributors to the open Pet Tutor community
+- **[Kona Currents](https://github.com/konacurrents/konacurrents)** :Inventor of the Semantic Marker(r) and developer of advanced firmware for the Pet Tutor

 ## 📄 License